ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 ## Introduction

 The pancancer_launcher docker container is a docker container that contains all of the nececssary infrastructure to create new pancancer worker nodes which can be used as workers, or as the basis of a new VM snapshot, and start up new VMs based on existing snapshots.
+The launcher also contains our centralized "decider" client that lets you fetch new work to be done e.g. the donors which need to be processed with a given workflow at your site.

 This document will guide you in installing and using this container.